Wayne Terwilliger: Coaching career

 After his playing days were over, Terwilliger started a successful career as coach and minor-league manager in the Yankees' organization with the Greensboro Yankees of the B-level Carolina League.
-After taking the 1962 season off, Terwilliger would be hired by the Washington Senators to manage their single-A team, the Wisconsin Rapids Senators in the Midwest League.
-He would spend the following six seasons managing in the Senators organization, the last two at AAA.
+After taking the 1962 season off, Terwilliger was hired by the Washington Senators to manage their single-A team, the Wisconsin Rapids Senators in the Midwest League.
+He spent the following six seasons managing in the Senators organization, the last two at AAA.

-Under manager Ted Williams, Terwilliger was the third-base coach of the Senators from 1969 to 1971 and of the Texas Rangers in their first season, 1972.
-Following the season, Terwilliger was let go by the Rangers, following Williams' retirement, and would manage the Houston Astros' AA Columbus Astros in 1973 and Texas' single-A Lynchburg Rangers in 1975 before spending the next four seasons managing the single-A Asheville Tourists.
+Under manager Ted Williams, Terwilliger was the third base coach of the Senators from 1969 to 1971 and of the Texas Rangers in their first season, 1972.
+Following the season, Terwilliger was let go by the Rangers, following Williams' retirement, and managed the Houston Astros' AA Columbus Astros in 1973 and Texas' single-A Lynchburg Rangers in 1975 before spending the next four seasons managing the single-A Asheville Tourists.
 In 1980, he was hired as the manager of Texas' AA Tulsa Drillers.

-Terwilliger returned as a major league coach after being hired to Don Zimmer's 1981 Rangers staff and would stay with the team for four years.
-He would coach first for Zimmer, and then Darrell Johnson, Doug Rader, and Bobby Valentine.
-In 1986, he was hired as first-base coach on Ray Miller's Minnesota Twins staff.
-He would stay on with rookie manager Tom Kelly, handling the job when the team won the World Series in 1987 and 1991 before leaving following the 1994 season.
+Terwilliger returned as a major league coach after being hired to Don Zimmer's 1981 Rangers staff and stayed with the team for four years.
+He coached first for Zimmer, and then Darrell Johnson, Doug Rader, and Bobby Valentine.
+In 1986, he was hired as first base coach on Ray Miller's Minnesota Twins staff.
+He stayed on with rookie manager Tom Kelly, handling the job when the team won the World Series in 1987 and 1991 before leaving following the 1994 season.

-Staying in Minnesota, Terwilliger returned to the St. Paul Saints in 1995, this time as the first-base coach of the team in the independent Northern League.
-He would remain with the team until 2002.
+Staying in Minnesota, Terwilliger returned to the St. Paul Saints in 1995, this time as the first base coach of the team in the independent Northern League.
+He remained with the team until 2002.

-In 2003, Terwilliger would be named manager of the Fort Worth Cats in the independent Central Baseball League, and won the 2005 Central League championship.
-After retiring from managing following the end of the 2005 season, Terwilliger accepted the position as first-base coach for the Cats, at the age of 81, and remained with the team in the new American Association through the 2010 season.
+In 2003, Terwilliger was named manager of the Fort Worth Cats in the independent Central Baseball League, and won the 2005 Central League championship.
+After retiring from managing following the end of the 2005 season, Terwilliger accepted the position as first base coach for the Cats, at the age of 81, and remained with the team in the new American Association through the 2010 season.

 Throughout his career, Terwilliger managed 12 minor-league teams and compiled a record of 1,224 wins and 1,089 losses.
 In 2006, Terwilliger's autobiography, Terwilliger Bunts One, which drew its title from Annie Dillard's essay on how her mother turned that phrase into a mantra, was released.

 Personal life

 Terwilliger married twice.
 He first married Mary Jane Locke with whom he had a son, Steve, and a daughter, Marcie.
 His second wife's name was Linda.

 Terwilliger died in Weatherford, Texas, on February 3, 2021, at the age of 95.
-He had been getting treatment for bladder cancer, but the cause of death was not given.
+He was receiving treatment for bladder cancer, but the cause of death was not given.